a16z/magi/README.md

 ### Specification

-#### Base Chain Watcher
+#### L1 Chain Watcher

-The base chain watcher is responsible for watching the base chain for new blocks and transactions.
+The L1 chain watcher is responsible for watching L1 for new blocks and transactions.

 It ...

 #### Derivation Pipeline

-The derivation pipeline is responsible for deriving the canonical L2 chain from the base chain.
+The derivation pipeline is responsible for deriving the canonical L2 chain from the L1 chain.

 It ...